|Course Length:||3-4.5 Years Part-Time|

-If you are studying the Primary Care pathway of the programme, the additional 60 credits will include the following module:
+If you are studying the Primary Care pathway of the programme, the additional 60 credits will include the following modules:

 HEA4178Management of Frailty (20 credits)

 Management of Frailty will help you to develop the expert skills and knowledge required to identify and manage the frail population within the primary care setting.
 The module will encourage you to explore the anatomy and physiology of ageing and perform a critical appraisal of the assessment strategies used in practice.
 An evaluation of the impact of intervention measures within practice and the wider health economy will be developed.

 HEA4179Primary Care Work Based Learning (20 credits)